gbif/data-blog/content/post/2021-10-29-clustering-occurrences.md

 ## Step 2: Compare candidates with each other and assess whether they are potentially related

+Step 2: Compare candidates with each other and assess whether they are potentially related

 In this second phase, the system will compare all records in the candidate set to each other and generate assertions.
 The assertions are inspected and the algorithms decides if there is enough evidence in the assertions to create a relationship between them.
 In the table below, I summarize how those assertions are made but if you would like more details, you can check the code available [here](https://github.com/gbif/pipelines/blob/dev/sdks/core/src/main/java/org/gbif/pipelines/core/parsers/clustering/OccurrenceRelationships.java#L26).